Paolo-Monti/inuse/README.md

 # Inuse - Locked File Inspector

 # inuse.exe
 Inuse is a 32-bit console mode program for Windows.
 Its purpose is to reveal whether one or more processes have opened handles on a certain file, blocking access.
-Optionally, the program also allows you to close the handle and/or the owener's process.
+Optionally, the program also allows you to close the handle and/or the owner's process.
 To read a guide about its usage, just run it without parameters or with the –h option.

 # test.exe